jordan-bravo/.nix/README.md

 ## Hosts

+(Hosts have Instruction Set Architecture of `x86_64-linux` unless specified otherwise)
 ### Desktops

 `medserv`: Media server and desktop for viewing.
-ISA: `x86_64-linux`
+OS: NixOS.

 ### Laptops

 `tux`: My main personal laptop running NixOS and using Home Manager.
-ISA: `x86_64-linux`

 `carby`: My backup personal laptop running NixOS and using Home Manager.
-ISA: `x86_64-linux`

-`thinky`: My work laptop, currently running Ubuntu 22.04 and using the Nix package manager and Home Manager.
-ISA: `x86_64-linux`
+`thinky`: My work laptop, currently running Ubuntu 24.04 and using the Nix package manager and Home Manager.

 `mbp`: My former work laptop, a MacBook with M1 (ARM) chip running MacOS, using Nix-Darwin and Home Manager.
 No longer in use, config might be outdated.
 ISA: `aarch64-darwin`

 ### Servers

 `sovserv`: Self-sovereign data and services.
-ISA: `x86_64-linux`
+OS: NixOS.

 `finserv`: Nix-Bitcoin and related services.
-ISA: `x86_64-linux`
+OS: NixOS.

 ### Other